majo44/skatejs-ssr/README.md

 # skatejs-ssr
-Server side rendering of skate.js 5
+Example of server side rendering of skate.js 5